 The Lower School Music Program is a living and active curriculum based on real performance experiences.
 Using voices, percussion, and pitched instruments such as ukuleles, Orff xylophones, drums, piano, and guitar, students explore and discover the different elements of Music Theory, History, and performance.

 The Visual Arts department at Saklan offers a truly unique, challenging and contemporary arts curriculum.
 We believe that the arts are best expressed through each child’s own voice, imagination, and eventually his/her mark.
 At the Saklan School, we believe that an understanding of art tools, techniques, and theories can and must be applied across all disciplines.
 The goal of the art classes is to help develop creative, confident and independent learners.

-Our Physical Education provides our elementary students to explore the relationship between practice (routine, repetition, and intensity), and motor skill acquisition.
-Students learn how to learn by helping each other.
-They practice how to organize and cooperate for healthy competition.
+Our Physical Education program allows our elementary students to explore the relationship between practice (routine, repetition, and intensity), and motor skill acquisition.
+Students practice how to organize and cooperate for healthy competition.
 If conflict arises, students experience how to resolve issues in a constructive manner.
-Emotions surrounding games and attitudes towards facing challenges are discussed.
-Every student has the right to feel comfortable in order to learn at their own pace and accept new challenges.
 To promote student movement, time for recess is provided daily, and physical education classes meet three times a week.